Paul-Browne/fit-text-on-lines/README.md

 # fit-text-on-lines.js

-The maximum font size a line of text can be, whilst still fitting onto a specified amount of lines.
+Adjusts a text's font size to the maximum it can be, whilst still fitting onto a specified amount of lines.

 0.5kb minified and gzipped.